 Issue Proposal 15%

 Annotated Bibliography 10%

 Mapping the Issue 20%

 Researched Position Paper 30%

 Final Presentation 5%

-Analytical Writing/Quizzes/Daily Work/
+Analytical Writing/Quizzes/Daily Work 15%

+Participation 5%

-Participation 20%
+Participation 5%

 Final grades will be calculated as follows: A=90-100%, B=80-89.99%, C=70-79.99%, F=69.99%-and below; Z=see the Z grade policy above.
+Grades will be bumped to the next level as follows: 89.5 will go to A, 79.5 will go to B, and 69.5 will go to C.

 All major essay projects (IP, AB, MI, and RPP) must be completed to pass the course.
 If you fail to complete an essay project, you will fail the course, regardless of your average.
+[Completion means that something is turned in as a "final draft."
+You may accept late or partial papers per your late policy.]
 Keep all papers until you receive your final grade from the university.
 You cannot challenge a grade without evidence.
 Students are expected to keep track of their performance throughout the semester and seek guidance from available sources (including the instructor) if their performance drops below satisfactory levels.